Committee seeks to help improve Medicaid coverage with firsthand insights

 Her daughter, Felicia, is now 23 and has an undiagnosed disorder that affects her nervous system and muscles, so she has a breathing tube, cannot walk and is non-verbal.

-The costs for care add up for the Hermann’s.
+The costs for care add up for the Hermann family, who live in Virginia Beach.
 Nurses are in their house everyday.
 Early on in her life, Felicia was approved for coverage with a Medicaid waiver.
 Medicaid picks up the costs when the family’s private insurance coverage can’t.

 “My daughter requires somebody to take care of all of daily living tasks,” Hermann said.
 “A facility wasn’t ever what I wanted to do with my daughter.
 I wanted to take care of her.
 I wanted her to come home.”